mdragon159/Learn-Unreal/README.md

   4. [Udemy Niagara VFX Course by Gabriel Aguiar](https://www.udemy.com/course/ue4-vfx-for-games-beginner-to-intermediate/).
   5. TODO: More solid Niagara guides!

-  Note that you can skip all Cascade related tutorials if you feel that understanding and modifying older particle systems is not relevant for you
+  Note that you can skip all Cascade related tutorials if you feel that understanding and modifying older particle systems is not relevant for you.

   </details>